How cluttered is your desk?

 “I work with a range of kids—from those with typical neural development to kids with low cognition,” she explains.
 “Mindfulness helps them be more in tune with themselves and obtain the tools they need to self regulate.
 Even kids with low cognition can take a breath and blow a pinwheel.”

 In addition to her speech pathology work, Anita teaches mindfulness to small groups of preschool-aged children.
 “I love my work,” she says.
 “I get to help children and parents.
 Sometime children have behavioral issues and all they need is a little bit of mindfulness training.”
-(Click to learn more about mindfulness for children and families .)

 After years of maintaining her personal sitting practice, Anita enrolled in a Mindfulness-Based Stress Reduction course offered by Atlanta Mindfulness Institute.
 In addition to classroom time, the course included a one-day retreat.
 “I fell in love with the retreat,” she remembers.
 “It was wonderful to have that long period of silence compared to my shorter daily practice.
 After that, I knew I wanted to do a three-day retreat.”